10/20/2021

 Conference Facilitator

-From Raymond James.
-We have a question.
+From Raymond James, we have Sabine Knight.
 Please go ahead.

 speaker

 Hey, good morning, everyone.
-Just on the capacity, I was wondering if you could help me understand just next year how that progresses from down 23% currently in the fourth quarter.
-I'm guessing a lot of it comes over the summer, but I was wondering if you could help bridge that, kind of getting from down 23% to up five next year.
+Just on the capacity, I was wondering if you could help me understand just next year, you know, how that progresses from, you know, down 23% currently in the fourth quarter.
+I'm guessing a lot of it comes over the summer, but I was wondering if you could help, you know, bridge that kind of getting from down 23% to up 5% next year.

 speaker

-Sure, Sabi.
-We've timed the capacity to measure or match where we think demand is going to be.
-So in the early part of the year, it is continuing to be a pretty low number, and the latter part of the year, it is a higher number.
-We haven't finalized our budget for next year, so we don't have the exact numbers, and our overall number is an approximate number at this point, as you can tell.
+Sure, we've timed the capacity to measure or match where we think demand is going to be.
+So in the early part of the year, it is continuing to be a pretty low number.
+And the latter part of the year, it is a higher number.
+We haven't finalized our budget for next year, so we don't have the exact numbers.
+And our overall number is an approximate number at this point, as you can tell.
 The other thing to note is our deliveries for next year are heavily geared toward the latter part of next year.
-That's when, in many respects, we really get started with United Next States and changes in the game page equation going forward.
-So we'll have more information on how the staff could be metered in later this year, early next year when we finalize our budget.
+That's when, in many respects, we really get started with United Next and changing the gauge equation going forward.
+So we'll have more information on how the staff can be metered in later this year, early next year, when we can finalize our budget.

 speaker